The regularity problem for the Laplace equation in rough domains: Introduction

-Here we denoted $W^{1,p}(\sigma)$ and $\dot W^{1,p}(\sigma)$ to be the Haj\l asz Sobolev spaces defined on the metric measure space $(\pom, \sigma)$.
+Here (and throughout all the paper) we denote by $W^{1,p}(\sigma)$ and $\dot W^{1,p}(\sigma)$ the Haj\l asz Sobolev spaces defined on the metric measure space $(\pom, \sigma)$.
 The definition of $(R_p)$ can be extended so that the boundary data are functions in $W^{1,p}(\sigma)$ that are continuous on $\pom$ (see Theorem \ref{thrm:continuous-regularity}). \end{itemize} As discussed earlier, one may define the regularity problem in domains with locally rectifiable boundaries using the tangential derivative with respect to the boundary at a boundary point, which for Lipschitz functions exists for $\sigma$-a.e.\ point of the boundary.
 In that case the only difference in the definition of the regularity problem is that we ask for the estimate

 and we write that $(\wt R_p)$ is solvable for the Laplacian.
 This definition is customary in nicer domains such as Lipschitz domains.

 \vv

 \begin{remark} Recall that in bounded starlike Lipschitz domains, it was proved in \cite{DaKe} (see \cite{V} for $p=2$) that there exists $\ve \in (0,1)$ such that $(\wt R_p)$ is solvable for the Laplacian for any $1<p<2+\ve$ with $\ve$ and $\wt{C}_{R_p}$ depending only on dimension and the Lipschitz character of the domain.
 Therefore, one can find $\ve_0 \in (0,1)$ and $\wt{C}_{R_p}>0$ such that, in every starlike Lipschitz domain with the same Lipschitz character, $(\wt R_p)$ is solvable for the Laplacian for any $1<p<2+\ve_0$ with the same constants $\wt{C}_{R_p}>0$. \end{remark}